fly-apps/flygreeting/.codeship/README.md

-## Continuous Deployment to Fly with Codeship Pro
+# Continuous Deployment to Fly with Codeship Pro
 [Continuous deployment](https://www.scaledagileframework.com/continuous-deployment/), in software development, is an automated process that aims to reduce the time elapsed between code changes to an application, and deployment.
-To achieve continuous deployment, all of the steps that make it possible for an application to be deployed must be automated, from the moment code is updated in version control.

 The principal benefit of this process is that it creates a release process that is repeatable, reliable, and predictable.
 This reduces the software development cycle time and gets features and bug fixes to users faster.

-[Codeship](https://codeship.com/) is a fast and secure hosted continuous integration service that scales with your needs.
-It supports GitHub, Bitbucket, and GitLab projects.
-CodeShip uses two types of project structures Basic and Pro.
-Basic is for running traditional non-containerized applications and Pro for using Docker to define your CI/CD environment and run your build pipeline.
+[Codeship](https://codeship.com/) is a fast and secure hosted continuous integration and deployment service that supports GitHub, Bitbucket, and GitLab projects.
+CodeShip uses two types of project structures: Basic and Pro.
+Codeship Basic is for running traditional non-containerized applications, and Codeship Pro allows you to use Docker to build your environment and run your pipeline.
 Its free plan allows up to 100 builds per month, with unlimited projects and unlimited team members.

 [Fly](https://fly.io/) is a Docker-based platform as a service (PaaS) that allows you to deploy globally-distributed applications on the edge.
 Being location-aware, Fly enables you to serve your application from the edge node closest to your users.
 Most applications that can be packaged as a Docker image can be deployed to Fly.

 ## How to Configure Codeship Pro to Deploy Your Application to Fly